aminbnd/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 # ABOUT THIS PROJECT
 ##### Learn:
-Why Python programming is awesome
+Why Python programming is awesome <br>
 Who created Python
 Who is Guido van Rossum
 Where does the name ‘Python’ come from